nextcloud/documentation/admin_manual/configuration_database/mysql_4byte_support.rst

 Replace oc_tablename with the failing table.
 If there are too many (did not happen here), SQL commands can be generated in a batch (task for the reader).

-Now everything should be fine and the MySQL instructions can be followed.
+5. Now everything should be fine and the MySQL instructions can be followed from step 3 onwards